USEPA/WNTR/documentation/realtime.rst

 .. _realtime_simulation:

-Realtime simulation
+Real-time simulation
 ===============================

-Realtime simulations are intended for use with external simulation software, such as cyber security simulations or linked energy/water simulations.
+Real-time simulations are intended for use with external simulation software, such as cyber security simulations or linked energy/water simulations.
 In these scenarios, WNTR is being used to provide the "ground truth" for the physical system state.
 In other words, WNTR is being modified by external commands, not by the typical internal rules or controls that are included in the WaterNetworkModel.

-One item to note is that "realtime" does not necessarily require the model to be run at wallclock rate.
+One item to note is that "real-time" does not necessarily require the model to be run at wall-clock rate.
 It merely indicates that WNTR is running each hydraulic step with a call to an external function to determine when to proceed, which allows this external function to synchronize WNTR's simulation clock with a different simulation's clock.

-The main issue to consider in the realtime paradigm is that most of the work is "someone else's problem"; i.e., WNTR does not provide a class that will communicate with a simulated industrial control system, the user must code that piece themselves.
+The main issue to consider in the real-time paradigm is that most of the work is "someone else's problem"; i.e., WNTR does not provide a class that will communicate with a simulated industrial control system, the user must code that piece themselves.
 Likewise, in the